ctphoenix/Python-Course-Material/chapter10.md

     - Set the parameters `cv=10` to use 10 folds for cross-validation and `scoring=accuracy` to use our correlation function defined in the previous exercise.
 - Plotting code has been provided to compare the performance of the two models.
 Use `plt.show()` to plot the accuracy of predicted profitability for each cross-validation fold using the logistic and random forest classification models.
     -  Consider: which of the two models exhibits a better fit?
 Is this result different from what we observed when considering all movies?
+- Adapt the code in Exercise 6 to print the importance of each covariate in predicting profitability using the random forests classifier.
+    - Consider: which variables are most important?

 *** =hint
 - To determine the necessary arguments for `cross_val_score`, use `help()`.